-Understanding when to use a novation or an agreement is crucial.
-Since novation agreements can be complex, business owners must understand what constitutes a valid novation – and how it differs from an assignment.
+Understanding when to use a novation contract or an assignment is crucial.
+Since creating novation agreements can be a complex process, business owners must understand what constitutes a valid novation and how it differs from an assignment.

-This article will explain what novation is, how to write a novation agreement, and will also clarify how it differs from an assignment.
+This article will explain what novation is and how to write a novation agreement, and clarify how it differs from an assignment.

-Novation is a contract in which a third party takes up the obligations and rights of one of the original parties to a contract.
+Novation is a contract in which a third party takes up the obligations and rights of one of the original parties to the original contract.
 Through this process, the original contract is extinguished and replaced by a new contract.
 The obligations of the third party in this new contract will be identical to the rights and obligations of one of the original parties under the original contract.

 In a novation, both the rights and obligations of a contract are transferred to a third party.
-Rights, otherwise known as benefits, refer to the entitlements of a party under a contract.
-Common examples of rights are rights to sue and rights to seek compensation.
-Obligations, otherwise known as burdens, refer to the duties a party must fulfil under a contract.
-Common examples of obligations are those to make payment and deliver goods.
+Rights (or benefits) refer to the entitlements of a party under a contract.
+Common examples of rights include the right to sue and the right to seek compensation.
+Obligations (or burdens) refer to the duties a party must fulfil under a contract.
+Common examples of obligations include making payments and delivering goods.

 Novation is particularly common in sale of business transactions.
 In a sale of business transaction, the seller transfers the ownership of all its assets to the buyer, including contracts with third parties.
 Novation is often used to achieve this, as it transfers both the rights and obligations of a contract to the other party.

 Another key point to note with novation agreements is that all three parties must agree to the novation.
 This means that all three parties must sign.
 The three parties are:

 Transferor: The party who is transferring rights and obligations as part of a novation.

-Transferee: the party to whom rights and obligations are being transferred as part of a novation
+Transferee: The party to whom rights and obligations are being transferred to as part of a novation.

 Counterparty: The party against whom the rights and obligations being transferred are held.
 The counterparty is the other party to the original contract along with the transferor.